Moving your children to primary school

-If you are moving to Ireland and you have a child of school-going age, you will need information about the educational choices available to you and the procedures involved in getting your child enrolled.
+If you are moving to Ireland and you have a child of school-going age, you will need information about the educational choices available to you and how to have your child enrolled.

-The Irish school year for primary school children stretches from 1 September to 30 June approximately.
+The dates of the school year for primary school children are not standardised but all schools are closed for July and most (or all) of August.
 Children attend primary school from around the age of 4 or 5 years until they are 12 or 13 years of age.
 The primary school cycle is 8 years long.
 Schools generally have 2 years of infant classes, followed by class 1 to class 6.

 Your child will not be obliged to attend school before the age of 6.
-However, it is common for Irish children to attend school at 4 or 5.
-As a result, the youngest classes in the primary school system incorporate much of what would be considered "pre-schooling" in other countries.
+However, Irish children attend school at age 4 or 5.
+Pre-school education is available for children under the Early Childhood Care and Education (ECCE) Scheme.

 You also have a constitutional right to educate your child at home.
 However, this is not common practice.

-The Irish primary education sector consists of state-funded primary schools, special schools and private primary schools.
 State-funded primary schools used to be known as national schools and you may still hear this term being used.
 State-funded schools include religious schools, multi-denominational schools and Gaelscoileanna, which are schools that teach the curriculum through the Irish language.
-You can find a list of State-funded primary schools in Ireland on the Department of Education and Skills website.
+You can find a list of State-funded primary schools on the Department of Education website.

 Certain children who come to live in Ireland may be exempted from learning Irish in school.

 You should, in theory, be able to send your child to the school of your choice.
-However, when it comes to enrolling your child, you may find that there is little or no choice in the area in which you live.
+However, when it comes to enrolling your child, you may find that there is little or no choice in the area in which you live, so you may have to look at schools in the surrounding area.
 Each school operates an admissions policy, which they must make available on request.
 It is important to ask for the admissions policy of any school in which you are interested.

-State-funded primary schools tend to give priority to children living in the immediate area, but problems can arise if their classes are already full and they have a waiting list.
+State-funded primary schools tend to give priority to children living in the immediate area, but if their classes are already full your child could be placed on a waiting list.
 Multi-denominational schools and Gaelscoileanna each decide their own admissions policy.

 Some secondary schools give priority to students coming from particular primary schools so it may be useful to plan ahead when choosing a primary school for your child.

-Children in Ireland are entitled to free primary and post-primary education.
+Children are entitled to free primary and post-primary education.
 The majority of primary schools are State-funded which means that you will not have to pay annual fees for your child's education.